NSF REU Site: Language, Cognition and Computation

 To be eligible, you must be a documented U.S. citizen, a permanent resident in possession of an alien registration card (I-555), or an international student enrolled in a U.S. undergraduate institution.

 Interns will receive summer room and board as well as a stipend.

 How to Apply

 Decision notifications will be sent out by mid-February.
+Application for the 2023 Summer Internship will be open in December 2022.
 Follow our twitter feed for updates on our interns!

 For questions, please contact us at csli(dot)summer(at)gmail(dot)com